Warehouse store offering half-price memberships

 Newsday receives a commission on purchases made through Newsday Shopping, which helps support the journalism we bring to readers.

-Grocery shopping in the COVID era can cause some anxiety, so stick with a consistent plan that works in-store and online by becoming a Sam’s Club member at a discounted rate.
+Grocery shopping in the COVID era can cause some anxiety.
+Sam's Club offers safe in-store and online shopping — and now you can become a member at a discounted rate.

-Sam’s Club is a membership warehouse club and a limited-item business model that offers members quality products at an exceptional value, unmatched by traditional retail.
+Sam’s Club is a membership warehouse club and a limited-item business model that offers members quality products at a value.
 From groceries and kitchen supplies to electronics and furniture, Sam's Club has great deals on the items you want.

-There are so many perks to a Sam's Club membership, including a few that might surprise you.
+There are many perks to a Sam's Club membership, including a few that might surprise you.

 Scan-and-go is a great way to fulfill your shopping needs, contact-free: Check off the items on your shopping list, pay using the club app, then skip the checkout line.
 Curbside pickup is also an option as you prioritize personal health: An employee will load your items into your car and have you headed home with everything you need.
 That's also a nice perk when the weather turns bad.

-Plus, same-day grocery delivery is an outstanding resource that brings fresh and frozen favorites directly to your door without having to find your car keys.
+Plus, same-day grocery delivery is a resource that brings fresh and frozen favorites directly to your door without having to find your car keys.
 Of course, online resources are excellent for those looking to avoid a public setting.

 And, with Sam's Club credit, you can earn cash back on purchases such as gas and dining.